edlangley/edlangley.github.io/_posts/2013-01-01-project-opengl-streaming-textures.md

 After a lot of effort, a 0.5 frames per second render rate was rather disappointing.
 However at this point the cause of concern was known to me, which was that the texture data was being loaded from the Gstreamer video frame buffer using the standard OpenGL glTexImage2D call.

-##Zero copy
+## Stop copying me

 You see, the trouble with using glTexImage2D to load the texture data, is that the whole buffer is then copied to another memory location again.
-On a PC, this is often reasonable, because a fancy 3D accelerator will have its own graphics memory, with a nice fast data bus to allow loading textures good 'n quick.
+On a PC, this is often reasonable, because a dedicated 3D accelerator will have its own graphics memory, with a nice fast data bus to allow loading textures quickly.

 On an OMAP3 however, the memory used by the applications processor, the DSP, and the GPU are all the same, it's the DRAM.
-And the data rate for the DRAM is relatively low compared to the grunt of a modern PC.
+And the data rate for the DRAM is relatively low compared to the grunt of any modern PC.
 So the ideal situation would be to have the DSP decode a frame of video in YUV format into a buffer in DRAM.
 The application running on the ARM then passes a pointer to that buffer over to the GPU, which could access the data without having to re-load it through any of the conventional OpenGL calls.
 A custom fragment shader running on the GPU would then do the YUV to RGB conversion during the render.

 <table id="captionedpicture">
 	<tr><td>